About the Art Competition

 About the Congressional Art Competition

-The competition is now in its 43rd year.
-Each year, a Republican and Democratic Member of the House are selected to serve as Co-Chairs.
-The 2024 competition will be co-chaired by Congresswoman Beth Van Duyne (R-TX-24) and Congresswoman Dina Titus (D-NV-01).
+The competition is now in its 44th year.
+Each year, a Republican and a Democratic Member of the House serve as Co-Chairs.
+The 2025 Competition Co-Chairs are Rep. Scott Franklin (R-FL-18) and Rep. Chris Deluzio (D-PA-17).
 The competition is truly bipartisan, and one of the highlights of the congressional calendar.

 Congressional Institute President Kelle Strickland said this about the competition: